How to Start a Handyman Business in 2025: 10-Step Guide

 The first step is to create a business checking account to easily calculate expense deductions when filing taxes and separate business expenses from personal ones.

 The bank you decide to do business with should have little or no minimum balance requirement.
-They should also have a broad ATM coverage in your area and offer high interest rates on savings.
+It should also have a broad ATM coverage in your area and offer high interest rates on savings.

 Once you have a business bank account, invest in tools to handle various steps in the accounting process, such as payroll, estimate creation, customer payments, and transaction data analysis.

-However, to save costs and avoid manually copying data from different tools, invest in ServiceTitan’s comprehensive Accounting platform.
+However, to save costs and avoid manually copying data from different tools, invest in ServiceTitan’s comprehensive accounting platform.

 The platform integrates with various accounting tools like QuickBooks, Viewpoint Vista, and Intacct.
 These integrations eliminate manual data entry and provide a single source of truth about your company’s financial state.